vsomani0/youtube-bot/README.md

 [**Video Tutorial**](https://www.youtube.com/watch?v=voYB8JojGAg)

+In order to private message this bot, join the server: https://discord.gg/Frum8UcCQw and send the bot a DM.

 ## Bot commands
 - ___$save_playlist___ <playlist_url> <playlist_name> (optional)
     - Saves a playlist.
 Takes a few seconds and is stored by bot which can be reused even when the bot goes offline.